TsiaprasTilemachos/prism_sucker/STEREO/README.md

 ## to this:
 ![initial](https://github.com/TsiaprasTilemachos/prism_sucker/blob/main/images/first_succes.JPG?raw=true)

-It is noT as strait forward as it seems, but it is fun.
+It is not as straightforward as it seems, but it is fun.